 Copyright 2007 Benjamin Will Darbro

 Darbro, Benjamin Will.
-"Mechanisms of human epithelial cell immortalization and p16NK4a induced telomere-independent sencescence." dissertation, University of Iowa, 2007.
+"Mechanisms of human epithelial cell immortalization and p16NK4a induced telomere-independent sencescence."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2007.